cwi-nl/sen-symposium/program/index.md

 published: true
 ---

-Below is tentative program for SEN 2018:
+Below is the program for SEN 2018:

 <table class="table borderless nowrap">
 <thead>